 Barbell Hip Thrust

-The Barbell Hip Thrust is a compound barbell exercise performed with the upper back supported and the load positioned across the hips.
-This setup allows direct loading of the hip extension pattern, making it a primary movement for developing glute strength and size.
+The Barbell Hip Thrust is a compound exercise performed with the upper back supported on a bench and a loaded barbell across the hips.
+This setup allows direct, heavy loading of the hip extension pattern.
+The hip thrust produces greater gluteus maximus activation than the back squat, making it one of the most effective movements for targeted glute development (Contreras et al., 2015).

-The exercise mainly targets the glutes, with the hamstrings assisting in hip extension and the core helping stabilize the pelvis under load.
-Upper-body support reduces stress on the lower back, allowing strong muscle activation through a controlled range of motion.
+The glutes drive the movement while the hamstrings assist in hip extension and the core stabilizes the pelvis under load.
+Upper-body support reduces stress on the lower back, allowing strong muscle activation through a full range of motion.
+Gluteus maximus activity during the hip thrust also correlates with sprint performance, giving it direct athletic carryover (Williams et al., 2021).

-The Barbell Hip Thrust is widely used in strength and hypertrophy programs, as well as athletic training focused on power and sprint performance.
-Load, volume, and tempo can be adjusted to emphasize muscle growth, maximal strength, or force production while maintaining joint-friendly mechanics.
+The Barbell Hip Thrust is widely used in strength and hypertrophy programs, as well as athletic training focused on power and speed.
+Load, volume, and tempo can all be adjusted to emphasize muscle growth, maximal strength, or force production while keeping the movement joint-friendly and accessible.

 Set up by sitting on the ground with your upper back against a bench and a loaded barbell positioned across your hips.
 Place a pad or towel between the barbell and your hip bones for comfort.